louchesprocket/pgnutil/README.md

 will search for games matching any of the openings from myopeningsfile, using "my book marker" as the demarcation between "book" moves and engine moves.

 If pgnutil fails to find the out-of-book marker for a game, it assumes that the first commented move is the first non-book move.
 This corresponds to Arena's behavior.
 Therefore, pgnutil's default behavior (without the "-bm" option) will correctly identify the out-of-book condition for Aquarium, Banksia, and Arena.

+### Time (Aquarium Only)

+Several options and [output selectors](#output-selectors) make use of Aquarium's time annotations to allow filtering of games based on minimum clock conditions.
+These features are chiefly intended to assist with engines that have faulty time management, and are particularly useful in conjunction with Aquarium's "No flag loss" option in the engine-tournament interface.
+In games where this option was set, pgnutil can be used to search and report on conditions where a player's clock went negative.

+The clock-below ("-cb") option takes a parameter (formatted as either integer seconds or as "h:mm:ss") to select games where at least one player's clock fell below the indicated value.
+For example,

+``pgnutil -cb -0:01:10 -i mygames.pgn``

+will return every game from the file mygames.pgn wherein at least one player's clock fell below negative one minute and ten seconds.

+Conversely, we can use the clock-not-below ("-cnb") option to return every game wherein neither player's clock fell below the same threshold:

+``pgnutil -cnb -70 -i mygames.pgn``

+In conjunction with the "-cb" option, the "cbplayers" [output selector](#output-selectors) allows us to discover the offending players:

+``pgnutil -cb -70 -s cbplayers -i mygames.pgn``

+If we further wish to know the lowest clock value for each player in these games, we can add the "lowclockwhite" and "lowclockblack" [output selectors](#output-selectors):

+``pgnutil -cb -70 -s cbplayers,lowclockwhite,lowclockblack -i mygames.pgn``

 ## Known Issues